 How many people have coronavirus in Mississippi and where do they live?

 Mississippi’s first positive case of coronavirus was confirmed on March 11.
-As of April 7, that number had escalated to 1,915.
-As of April 5, 20,370 people have been tested.
-These numbers count tests from the state, as well as private providers.
-Fifty-nine deaths have been reported.
+As of April 29, that number had escalated to 6,569.
+There has been 250 deaths reported.

 Hinds county, the largest county in the state, has the most cases in the state at 450.
 Lauderdale county has 334 cases and Desoto county has 277.
 By April 9, at least one positive test has occurred in virtually every county in the state.
 As of April 28, 66,094 residents had been tested.

 How to protect yourself and your loved ones